2021–22 Lebanese Women's Football League

 The 2021–22 Lebanese Women's Football League was the 15th edition of the Lebanese Women's Football League since it was formed in 2008.

-It began on 10 April 2021 and ended on 31 July.
+It began on 10 April 2022 and ended on 31 July.
 Eight teams participated, who played each other in a double round-robin tournament.
-SAS won their eighth league title, after beating defending champions Safa 2–1 in the final matchday.
+SAS won their sixth league title, after beating defending champions Safa 2–1 on the final matchday.